orebenson/my_site/README.md

 # My Portfolio Website
 ### Ore Benson

-This is my portfolio website.
+This is the code for my portfolio website.
 Hosted on firebase at orebenson.com

-## Setup
+## Technologies

-firebase deploy in cmd to update live site
+* HTML/CSS
+* JavaScript